-None of our directors who serve as a member of our Compensation Committee (or our Compensation, Nominating and Corporate Governance Committee prior to separating such committee into a two committees) is, or has at any time during the past year been, one of our officers or employees.
+None of our directors who serve as a member of our Compensation Committee is, or has at any time during the past year been, one of our officers or employees.
 None of our executive officers currently serves, or in the past year has served, as a member of the board of directors or compensation committee of any other entity that has one or more executive officers serving on our Board or Compensation Committee.